melilly/PVade/docs/how_to_guides/examples/Flag_2D.rst

 where:

-L is the length of the domain
+* L is the length of the domain
-H is the height of the domain
+* H is the height of the domain
-l is the lentgh of the flag
+* l is the length of the flag
-h is the thickness of the flag
+* h is the thickness of the flag

 .. image:: pictures/2dflag/flag_dimensions.png
   :alt: Alternative text

-C is the center of the circle
+* C is the center of the circle
-r is the radius of the circle
+* r is the radius of the circle
-A is the measurment point for benchmarking
+* A is the measurment point for benchmarking

 For the upcoming benchmarks the following values are used: